Borough of Broxbourne: History

 The new district was named Broxbourne after the old village of that name at the centre of the area.
 The village had been administratively part of Hoddesdon Urban District since 1935.
 The name Broxbourne means "badger's stream", a fact referenced in the council's logo of a badger.
 The new district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

+Under current local government reorganisation plans, all district councils in Hertfordshire, as well as the county council, will be abolished in 2028, with Broxbourne becoming part of a new East Hertfordshire and Broxbourne unitary authority.

 Governance

 Hertfordshire has a two-tier structure of local government, with the ten district councils (including Broxbourne Borough Council) providing district-level services, and Hertfordshire County Council providing county-level services.

 Political control

 The first elections to the council were held in 1973, initially acting as a shadow authority until the new arrangements took effect on 1 April 1974.
 The Conservatives have held a majority of the seats on the council since 1974: